agnesoft/adev/projects/abuild/high_level_design.md

 There are many C++ build systems.
 They generally fall into two categories - imperative or declarative.
 The former expects the user to specify what & how to build.
 Their complexity is generally the same as that of using the compiler toolchain directly.
 The examples are [Make](<https://en.wikipedia.org/wiki/Make_(software)>) (gmake, nmake etc.) or [Ninja](<https://en.wikipedia.org/wiki/Ninja_(build_system)>).
 Their primary usage is to be produced by a build generator.

 Build generators are special kind of build systems that does not use the compiler toolchain directly but rather produces a build in terms of other actual build systems, often the imperative ones such as Make or Ninja.
 They abstract away the compiler toolchain complexity by leveraging other build systems for actual building.
-The drawback is that the complexity is actually higher and the build become rather opaque and might seem arbitrary as there are two extra layers between the programmer and the compiler.
+The drawback is that the complexity is actually higher and the build become rather opaque and might seem arbitrary as there are two extra layers between the programmer and the toolchain.
 The examples of build generators are [CMake](https://en.wikipedia.org/wiki/CMake) or [Meson](<https://en.wikipedia.org/wiki/Meson_(software)>).

 The declarative build systems organize translation units (and headers) into projects that typically correspond to the desired outputs (applications, libraries).
 The dependencies are then set manually between the individual projects.
 The build itself is orchestrated using generalized "rules" provided by the build system and applied to the project's source files.
 Optionally user can customize the rules to a certain degree.
 Examples of declarative build systems are [Bazel](<https://en.wikipedia.org/wiki/Bazel_(software)>), [build2](https://build2.org/) or [boost.build (b2)](https://boostorg.github.io/build/).